Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "An’ I ain’t offerin’ one.
 Adam.
 Lissen ‘ta what I’m sayin’.
 How many people d’ya know are owed by the most powerful being in the galaxy?
 Even among ‘yer crew, that’s some pretty ridiculous shit, s’pecially how’s it came that I owe ‘ya in the firs’ place. *Use it.* I can thinka all *sortsa* uses ‘fer a man like you, and I know there are people right now findin’ out ‘yer gon’ be available, jus’ wunnerin’ how they’re gonna sales pitch their offer."

-"I know, I just...what I want and need, even *you* can’t give, you know?"
+"I know, I just... what I want and need, even *you* can’t give, you know?"

 "Well, mebbe not.
 But I’m pretty old these days by either human or gaoian reckonin’, even if my stunnin’ good looks say otherwise.
 So, if I ‘ve learneded anythin’ being all old-fart an’ stuff, it’s that ‘ya never really know what ‘ya want *or* need ‘till it smacks ‘ya cross the muzzle.
 What do you wanna do?
 Make a diff’rence?
 Save lives?
 Have ‘ya considered that we still ain’t founded a rescue service on this planet?
 Rural fire service?
 Some kinda special security?"